lamek/beginner-dart/docs/curated/prob-02-working-with-doubles.md

 ### Explore More Problems:

-You can find more problems related to numbers and operations in the [Variables and Data Types category](../categories/variables.md) or potentially a future "Numeric Operations" category.
+You can find more problems related to numbers and operations in the [Variables and Data Types category](../categories/variables.md).